armbian/documentation/docs/Community_IRC.md

 ## 👏 Overview

-As announced in the [forums](https://forum.armbian.com/topic/12803-armbian-irc-channel/) everyone interested can communicate in realtime using the [internet relay chat (or *IRC* for short)](https://de.wikipedia.org/wiki/Internet_Relay_Chat).
+As announced in the [forums](https://forum.armbian.com/topic/12803-armbian-irc-channel/) everyone interested can communicate in real-time using the [internet relay chat (or *IRC* for short)](https://de.wikipedia.org/wiki/Internet_Relay_Chat).
 Well known IRC clients for CLI are [Weechat](https://weechat.org/) or [Irssi](https://irssi.org/) and for GUI [Hexchat](https://hexchat.github.io/) or [Konversation](https://konversation.kde.org/).

 Besides that communication is also possible via *Discord*.